Table of Contents

-Multicast has been around for a long time (source).
-If you don’t do any unique configurations to SCCM, all packages are sent as unicast.
+Multicast has been around for a long time.
+If you don’t do any unique configurations to SCCM, it sends all packages as Unicast.

 Unicast is fine if you are installing a few computers at a time.
 However, for every computer you add, the network and disk burden grows.
-If you for example work at a school and need to reinstall 50 computers at a time, it might not be a good idea to use unicast, but instead multicast.
+For example, if you work at a school and need to reinstall 50 computers at a time, it might not be a good idea to use Unicast, but instead multicast.